fast-aircraft-design/FAST-OAD/README.md

 More details can be found in the [official documentation](https://fast-oad.readthedocs.io/).

+FAST-OAD operates using a plugin system to provide additional sizing model for different categories of aircraft.
+The following plugins are currently available in open-source:
++ [FAST-OAD_CS25](https://github.com/fast-aircraft-design/FAST-OAD_CS25): a plugin containing models to perform the sizing of CS-25/FAR-25 aircraft with emphasis on the SMR segment
++ [RTA](https://github.com/fast-aircraft-design/RTA): a variation of the FAST-OAD_CS25 which focuses on Regional Transport Aircraft
++ [FAST-OAD-GA](https://github.com/supaero-aircraft-design/FAST-GA): a plugin containing models for the sizing of General Aviation aircraft with conventional propulsive systems.
++ [FAST-OAD_CS23-HE](https://github.com/florentLutz/FAST-OAD-CS23-HE): a variation of FAST-OAD-GA to allow for the sizing of all- and hybrid-electric configuration.

 > **Important notice:**
 >
 > Since version 1.3.0, FAST-OAD models for commercial transport aircraft have moved in